vlcty/logstash-http-example/README.md

 I wanted to test how a custom plugin could be integrated into a logstash pipeline using the builtin http filter plugin.
 Two services written in python and go expose a HTTP API and return the received message from the body with a string prefix.

 **⚠️ This is a quick and dirty proof of concept example!
-Security and error handling is not a concern here!
-In the real world your webservice would be of course top notch!**
+Security or error handling is not a concern here!**

 ## Usage